jjn7702/SECJ1023-PT2/Submission/sec08_23242/2e1i/Proposal/readme.md

 The **nutrition tracking system** aims to provide users with a comprehensive platform to **monitor their dietary intake**, set nutrition goals, and receive personalized recommendations.
 By integrating user-friendly interfaces and advanced data analysis, the system empowers individuals to make informed decisions about their health and wellness.

 ## Objectives and Purposes 🎯
-- Enable users to set personalized health goals based on factors such as age, weight, gender, and activity level.
+- Enable users to set personalized health goals based on factors such as age, weight, gender, and activity level

-- Track daily food intake, including calories, macronutrients (carbohydrates, fats, proteins) and fiber.
+- Track daily food intake, including calories, macronutrients (carbohydrates, fats, proteins) and fiber

-- Provide real-time feedback on users' progress towards their nutrition goals.
+- Provide a tracking report based on the user’s progress towards their calories intake and health condition.

-- Offer personalized recommendations from nutritionists to optimize dietary habits and improve overall well-being.
+- Offer personalized feedback from nutritionists to optimize dietary habits and improve overall well-being.